Tek Sen Restaurant: Best Chinese food in Penang, Malaysia

 An order of the Stir-Fried Kang Kung with Sambal Sauce and Prawns

 Even though I ordered the medium portion, I was surprised by how much water spinach was packed onto the plate.
-And being sautéed, I couldn’t imagine how much spinach was used to begin with.
+And being sautéed, I couldn’t imagine how much spinach the chefs initially used.

-Mixed into the water spinach were two large pieces of shrimp.
-Each fresh piece of shrimp was steamed until tender and moist.
-While I wish there was more shrimp, I found each piece to be cooked well.
-But, you can never go wrong with more shrimp in a dish.
+Mixed with the water spinach were two large pieces of tender, moist shrimp.
+While I wish there was more shrimp, each piece was perfect.
+You can never go wrong with more shrimp in a dish.

 Service

-The efficient staff ensured that my order arrived quickly and correctly allowing the line out front to move more quickly.
+The efficient staff ensured that my order arrived quickly and correctly, allowing the line out front to move more rapidly.

 Conclusion